Skip to content

 signurl_use_https = True

 These variables are important now when we want to create those pre-signed URLs to an object.
-They force the signing mechanism to use HTTPS instead of HTTP which you need in Safespring's platform since HTTP is not allowed.
+They force the signing mechanism to use HTTPS instead of HTTP which you need on Safespring's platform since HTTP is not allowed.

 Let's say that the owner has a configuration file called owner-s3.cfg where those variables are set and wants to create a pre-signed url for the object s3://bucket/testfile which is valid for 24 hours (or 86400 seconds).